---

 3. Save your changes

-To set up targeting and dynamic rules:
+To set up targets and rules:

 1. Click the **Target** icon next to an environment